Barbara Core Manager

 You will find the .deb or .rpm packages corresponding to each supported release.

-Choose the .deb file that matches your distribution codename and install it using apt:
+Ubuntu / Debian — choose the .deb that matches your distribution codename and install it with apt:

 sudo apt install ./barbara-core-manager_<version>~jammy1_amd64.deb